f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

     Flavours are case sensitive since the path to the output APK is as well.

-    If only one flavour is given and it is ’yes’, no flavour will be used.
-Note that for projects with flavours, you must specify at least one valid flavour since ’yes’ will build all of them separately.
+    If only one flavour is given and it is 'yes', no flavour will be used.
+Note that for projects with flavours, you must specify at least one valid flavour since 'yes' will build all of them separately.

 `maven: yes[@<dir>]`<a name="build_maven"></a>